fal-works/ts-sofort/README.md

 Run [TypeScript](https://www.typescriptlang.org/) code on [Node.js](https://nodejs.org/) quickly.

-It first tranpiles and bundles your TypeScript code using [esbuild](https://esbuild.github.io/), then immediately runs the output code.
+It first tranpiles and bundles your TypeScript code using [esbuild](https://esbuild.github.io/) (which should be quite fast), then immediately runs the output JavaScript code.

 ## API